AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 #### Connect existing nodes

-The connection between nodes in Journey canvas determines the sequence of events in the journey.
+The arrow between nodes in Journey canvas determines the sequence of events in the journey.

 To connect nodes in Journey canvas:

-1. On the canvas, select either of the 2 nodes that you want to connect.
+1. On the canvas, select the node that comes first in the journey sequence that you want to connect to another node.

    4 blue dots appear on each side of the selected node.

 1. Drag any of the 4 blue dots to any of the 4 sides of the node that you want to connect to.

+   An arrow appears, connecting the 2 nodes.
+The arrow indicates the direction that people move through the journey.

 #### Connect nodes when adding a node

-When adding a node to the canvas, you can connect it to an existing node.
+When adding a node to the canvas, you can place it between two connected nodes.
+The node is added to the journey's flow between the 2 existing nodes.
 For more information, see [Add a node](#add-a-node).

 ### Add a time constraint between nodes

 You can set a time constraint between nodes.
-When a time constraint is in place, if a user follows the defined journey but takes longer than the allotted time period to move between the nodes, they are considered to have fallen out of the journey.
+When a time constraint is in place, if a person follows the defined journey but takes longer than the allotted time period to move between the nodes, they are considered to have fallen out of the journey.

 The option to add a time constraint is available for the following objects on the canvas:

-* The line between nodes
+* The arrow between nodes

 To add a time constraint:

-1. Right-click the the line between 2 nodes, then select [!UICONTROL **Add time constraint**].
+1. Right-click the the arrow between 2 nodes, then select [!UICONTROL **Add time constraint**].

 1. Choose from the following options: